Department of Communication

 COMM 2030.
 Small Group Communication (3).
 Fall, Spring, Summer.
 Theory and practice in the analysis of social interaction in small groups as it affects problem solving and policy formation processes.
 Prerequisite: COMM 1020.

 COMM 2050.
-Presentational Speaking in Organizations (3).
+Business and Professional Speaking (3).
 Fall, Spring.
 Principles of public communication, composition and public speaking, including practice.
 Prerequisite: COMM 1020.

 COMM 2070.
 Interpersonal Communication I (3).
 Fall, Spring, Summer.
 Introduction to dyadic communication with a focus on factors which influence effectiveness.
 Practical experience in behaviors associated with interpersonal competence.
 No credit for both COMM 2070 and COMM 3060.
 Prerequisite: COMM 1020.

 COMM 2090.
 Interpersonal Communication and Interviewing (3).
 Fall, Spring.
 Introduction to interviewing as interpersonal communication.
 Theory, research and practice in the selection interview, performance-appraisal interview, information-gathering interview, survey interview, problem-solving interview and persuasive interview.
 Prerequisite: COMM 1020.
 Approved for Distance Education.